slanthier1/pcoip-client-docker/README.md

 ### Setup
 * Don't forget to update the Dockerfile with your own local username/uid/gid (so bad).
+* Repo is currently setup to work from a host with an nvidia card.
+If this is not the case, you'll need to remove those bits.
+Eventually this will be some sort of auto-evaluated thing but not today is not that day!

 ### Thanks
 * Teradici's setup instructions [here](https://www.teradici.com/web-help/pcoip_client/linux/20.07/reference/docker_containers/)